Latin America

 Valerie Mummau

 Valerie serves as a mission intern with EMM.
-She is participating in the Vida220 discipleship training school with VidaNet.
+She is serving as an administrative assistant through VidaNet.

 Continue